Molise, the region of sheep tracks and magnificent landscapes

 Termoli is an ancient town with fortified walls, dominated by the imposing Swabian Castle and awarded Europe's Blue Flag on numerous occasions thanks to the marvellous clarity of its sea.
 At this popular destination, you can find sports facilities, state-of-the-art hotel services and well-equipped beaches.

 Campobasso, the capital of the region, offers truly unique views.
-Among its iconic symbols are the Castle Monforte, a national monument and the city's highest point perched on top of a hill; the Church of San Giorgio, dating back to the 12th century and boasting a Gothic style; and the Church of Sant'Antonio Abate, with its beautiful late-Renaissance façade and lavish Baroque interior.
+Among its iconic symbols are the Castle Monforte, a national monument and the city's highest point perched on top of a hill; the Church of San Giorgio, dating back to the 12th century and boasting a Romanesque style; and the Church of Sant'Antonio Abate, with its beautiful late-Renaissance façade and lavish Baroque interior.

 The province is home to countless archaeological finds, such as the village of Campomarino, which dates back to prehistoric times, and numerous necropolises.